-- Apple are very restrictive with how much they open their devices to MDM solutions, if it is not their own.
-They also have the means to change these controls at any point.
+- Apple are very restrictive with how much they open their devices to MDM solutions if it is not their own.

-- Samsung have several MDM solutions of their own that they offer and support, but being android based, they are compatible with most MDM systems.
+- Samsung has several MDM solutions that they offer and support, but being android based, they are compatible with most MDM systems.

 Difficult to monitor staff’s data usage

-Since it the employee’s personal device, they will often be using their smartphone for personal things.
+Since it’s the employee’s personal device, they will often use their smartphone for personal things.
 This can include browsing social media, watching videos, and making personal calls.
-These actions can’t be accurately measured and all consume data from business sim cards that the business is paying for.
+Unfortunately, businesses can’t accurately measure these actions, yet they all consume data from business sim cards that the business is paying for.

 Staff take their number with them

 If a customer has been in regular contact with an individual in your business, they may associate that mobile number with your business.
-If the employee leaves the business, they will be taking that personal number with them, which could be potentially disrupting and unprofessional for the customer.
+If the employee leaves the business, they will be taking that personal number with them.
+This could be disrupting and unprofessional for the customer.

 Another limitation to going down the business SIM card route is that some networks will limit the amount of SIM cards your business can use, especially if you’ve missed a bill or have a poor credit rating.

 The biggest risk to going down the business sim cards route is the security risk.
-You are mixing business data with their personal device and there are too many complexities to placing an MDM system on employees’ personal mobiles.
-With no MDM, there’s very little protection to your businesses data if something were to happen to their smartphone.
+You are mixing business data with their personal device, and there are too many complexities to placing an MDM system on employees’ personal mobiles.
+Furthermore, there’s very little protection to your businesses data with no MDM if something happened to their smartphone.

 Making the right choice

-When choosing a mobile device for your business it is very easy to go with what you know and your personal preference.
-This isn’t always the right choice for your business or users, try to think logically, also remember you don’t have to have the same device across the business, each department will have different needs.
+When choosing a mobile device for your business, it is straightforward to go with what you know and your personal preference.
+However, this isn’t always the right choice for your business or users; try to think logically and remember you don’t have to have the same device across the business.
+Each department will have different needs.